-B2B Strategies to Increase LinkedIn Social Presence LinkedIn has been the best social for B2B social presence for some time now, and it’s not hard to see why: LinkedIn is all about business.
-On Facebook and Instagram, you’re competing with cute cat photos and posts about friends and family, while on Twitter, your
+Improve Your Company’s Social Presence with LinkedIn Advocates LinkedIn has been the best social media for B2B social presence for some time now, and it’s not hard to see why: LinkedIn is all about business.
+And building a solid following of LinkedIn Advocates is a critical step to B2B social media success.
+On

-LinkedIn has been the best social for B2B social presence for some time now, and it’s not hard to see why: LinkedIn is all about business.
+LinkedIn has been the best social media for B2B social presence for some time now, and it’s not hard to see why: LinkedIn is all about business.
 And building a solid following of LinkedIn Advocates is a critical step to B2B social media success.

 On Facebook and Instagram, you’re competing with cute cat photos and posts about friends and family, while on Twitter, your voice is just one of thousands talking about the latest news and events.